pgniewko/conotoxins/README.md

 [Ideas](#ideas)
 [License](#license)

-### Conotoxins
+### Conotoxins -- a short overview
-(Make this part better)

-Conotoxins are disulfide-rich small peptides that are channel-targeted peptides and target neuronal receptors.
+Conotoxins are disulfide-rich small peptides that are channel-targeted peptides and also target neuronal receptors.
 They show prospects for being potent pharmaceuticals in treatments for many neurodegenerative diseases.
-Only about 1% of all conopeptides have structural and functional data, and identification of conotoxins superfamily would have many important applications towards the understanding of its biological and pharmacological functions, but only
+Only about 1% of all conopeptides have structural and functional data, and identification of conotoxins superfamily would have many important applications towards the understanding of its biological and pharmacological functions.

 ### Datasets